Travel writing based on first-hand experience

 Partying with the Turks

-Strolling the streets after midnight reveals that Istanbul is far from an early-to-bed city.
-Start your evening in Beyoğlu, with its restaurants and posh bars such as Ravouna 1906, Orient Bar at the Pera Palace Hotel (where Agatha Christie supposedly stayed), or on rooftop terraces like Litera Bar and 360 Istanbul just before sunset.
+Start in Beyoğlu, where restaurants and posh bars set the tone—think Ravouna 1906, Orient Bar at the Pera Palace Hotel (Agatha Christie supposedly stayed here), or rooftop terraces like Litera Bar and 360 Istanbul—best timed for just before sunset.

-For something different, head to the vibrant Balat district with its steep streets, detailed graffiti, and charming cafés.
-As night falls, the action shifts to Karaköy (venues like Nest, Ayı, Finn, and Fosil—note, bars here often don’t last more than two seasons) or further north in Arnavutköy (spots like Alexandra Cocktail Bar and Lucca).
+Want a different vibe?
+Head to the vibrant Balat district with its steep streets, detailed graffiti, and café scene.
+As night deepens, the action often shifts to Karaköy (spots like Nest, Ayı, Finn, and Fosil—note: bars here can disappear after a couple of seasons) or further north to Arnavutköy (Alexandra Cocktail Bar and Lucca are the names to know).

 Read also: 14 Best Places To Enjoy Nightlife In Istanbul